rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-glossary.md

 ---
 node_id: 3757
-title: Rackspace Auto Scale Glossary
+title: Rackspace Autoscale Glossary
 type: article
 created_date: '2013-11-05'
 created_by: Maria Abrahms
-last_modified_date: '2014-03-19'
+last_modified_date: '2016-01-22'
-last_modified_by: Ross Diaz
+last_modified_by: Constanze Kratel
-product: Rackspace Auto Scale
+product: Rackspace Autoscale
 product_url: rackspace-auto-scale
 ---

 ### Agent

 A monitoring daemon that resides on the server being monitored.
-The agent gathers metrics based on agent checks and pushes them to Cloud Monitoring.
+The agent gathers metrics based on agent checks and pushes them to Rackspace Monitoring.

 ### Agent token

-An authentication token used to identify the agent when it communicates with Cloud Monitoring.
+An authentication token used to identify the agent when it communicates with Rackspace Monitoring.

 ### Alarm